 Basically, you can't go wrong and you should probably always have a couple mason jars of this in your house.

-Seriously, just don’t spend crazy amounts of money anymore.
-There’s no need for it when you can have homemade, totally fresh and versatile granola in your home at all times.
+Seriously, just don't spend crazy amounts of money on granola anymore.
+There's no need for it when you can have homemade, totally fresh and versatile peanut butter granola in your home at all times.
 This makes me SO happy.

 Do you buy granola or make your own?